skip navigation

 He sat amid / amidst the students and played his guitar. (people)

-Helen stood amidst the ruins of Troy and cried. (poetic usage)
+Helen stood amidst the ruins of Troy and cried. (poetic)

 The dollar fell amid / amidst rumors of a weak economy.